Latest ABPANC-CPAN Practice Tests

 Explanation: Fluid and electrolyte management is crucial in the post-anesthesia

 care setting to maintain adequate hydration, electrolyte balance, and organ perfusion.
 Monitoring urine output is an important aspect of assessing the patient's fluid status and renal function.
 Adequate urine output indicates sufficient renal perfusion and helps determine if the patient is adequately hydrated.
 Abnormal urine output, such as oliguria (decreased urine output) or anuria (absence of urine output), may indicate a need for intervention, such as adjusting fluid administration or assessing for potential complications.
-The post-anesthesia nurse should closely monitor urine output and collaborate with the h t.
+The post-anesthesia nurse should closely monitor urine output and collaborate with the healthcare team to ensure appropriate fluid and electrolyte management.